BlueHorn07/computer_science/_posts/algorithm/2021-09-25-skyline-problem.md

   <img src="{{ "/images/algorithm/skyline-problem-6.png" | relative_url }}" width="300px">
 </div>

 1\.
-Compare key points of skylines starting from leftmost end.
+Let's compare key points of skylines starting from the leftmost end.

 2\.
-Between two key points of two skylines, *choose* the one skyline having lesser of `x` value.
+For two key points of two skylines, *choose* the one skyline having key point with lesser `x` value.

 3\.
-If `y` value of chosen key point is less than *last seen height of other skyline*. then **update** key point's `y` to the last seen height of other skyilne.
+If `y` value of chosen key point is less than *the last seen height of other skyline*. then **update** key point's `y` to the last seen height of other skyilne.

 4\.
 Proceed to next key point of the *chosen skyline*.

 5\.
-Repeat [1-4] steps until both the skylines are completed.
+Repeat [2-4] steps until both the skylines are completed.

 6\.
 Remove the redundant key points.